April – June

 The Belltower were a fabulous American band featuring Britta Phillips who now records with Dean Wareham (Galaxie 500) as Dean and Britta and Jody Porter who is now in The Fountains of Wayne.

-Pete Paphides, Andrew Collins, Ian Gittins, Simon Price, Steve Sutherland, Jim Arundel, Paul Mather, Paul Lester, all at the Melody Maker.
-It was a it more subdued in there, a bit less frantic.
+Pete Paphides, Andrew Collins, Ian Gittins, Simon Price, Steve Sutherland, Jim Arundel, Paul Mather, Paul Lester, Michael Bonner, all at the Melody Maker.
+It was a little more subdued in there, a bit less frantic.
 Same ritual though, hope to catch a journalist and give them some cds and 12″s.

 I started to go to hundreds of gigs.
 Bands I wanted to see, bands who were signed to the label, bands who the label wanted to sign, bands I knew, bands on labels I knew.
 I’d start bumping into the same crowd, Dave from Creation, Paul from Miracle, Polly from Food, often Lawrence from Felt.
 I’d usually be with Andy and often Maurice too.
 Our office was on the other side of the road to The Falcon pub.
 Roger from The Falcon put on the absolute best in underground indie and loud guitar bands many of whom went on to be huge.
 Here’s a flier including Ultimate band, The Belltower.